-For over four years, the Alternative Sentencing/ Post-Plea Formal Diversion Program for Gang Related Offenses ("Gang Diversion"), also known as CURE (Community Uniting for Resolution and Empowerment), has gained local recognition as a successful form of collaborative justice
+For over five years, the Alternative Sentencing/ Post-Plea Formal Diversion Program for Gang Related Offenses ("Gang Diversion"), also known as CURE (Community Uniting for Resolution and Empowerment), has gained local recognition as a successful form of collaborative justice.

-The Los Angeles County Public Defender's Office ("PD"), the Los Angeles City Attorney's Office ("LACA"), the Los Angeles County Alternate Public Defender's Office ("APD") and the Coalition for Responsible Community Development ("CRCD") came together to develop a program with the common goal of reducing the rates of incarceration and recidivism among young adults aged 18-25 charged with non-violent gang related misdemeanors in the City of Los Angeles.
+The Los Angeles County Public Defender's Office (PD), the Los Angeles City Attorney's Office (LACA), the Los Angeles County Alternate Public Defender's Office (APD) and the Coalition for Responsible Community Development (CRCD) came together to develop a program with the common goal of reducing the rates of incarceration and recidivism among young adults aged 18-25 charged with nonviolent gang related misdemeanors in the City of Los Angeles.

-This program targets young, adult offenders who gang-related, have committed misdemeanor offenses or who exhibit risk factors predictive of gang membership.
+This program targets young, adult offenders who have committed gang-related, misdemeanor offenses or who exhibit risk factors predictive of gang membership.
 In lieu of jail time and informal probation conditions, participants voluntarily enter a no contest plea and commit to completing a supervised 18-month program.
 Successful participants receive educational and vocational skills and job readiness training to earn a reduction of the original charge(s) or a dismissal of their criminal case upon completion of the program.
 In applicable cases, participants are encouraged to petition for removal from enforcement of the City's civil gang injunctions.